Tubular Breast Cancer

 Specialists think of “Tubularity” as a characteristic of breast tumor cells that are adjacent to an open lumen.

-Tubular breast carcinoma is not necessarily a distinct type, but falls along a spectrum, or a certain ‘percentage’ of a tumor with tubular cells.
+Tubular breast carcinoma is not necessarily a distinct type but falls along a spectrum or a certain ‘percentage’ of tumors with tubular cells.

 In some studies, breast tumors with more than 70% tubular cells, and of low nuclear grade and mitotic activity, may almost be considered benign and are almost never associated with breast cancer death or even metastasis.